LatticeSemi/hyperram_mc/scripts/README.md

 ## Release Structure Overview

-This script implements a **three-remote release strategy** where one local repository pushes to development, staging, and public remotes:
+This script implements a **two-remote release strategy** where one local repository pushes to development and public remotes:

 ```
 ┌────────────────────────────────────────────────┐